Bode-Raymond/Writeups/CTF/2022/NSA-Codebreaker/Task7/README.md

 ## Solution

-After gaining access too the administrator pages and exploring the source code for them, a SQL injection vulnerability is revealed in the `/userinfo` page.
-The output of the SQL query all casted to integers before being displayed on the page, meaning only integers such as the `uid` can be leaked directly.
+After gaining access to the administrator pages and exploring the source code for them, a SQL injection vulnerability is revealed on the `/userinfo` page.
+The output of the SQL query is all cast to integers before being displayed on the page, meaning only integers such as the `uid` can be leaked directly.

 ![](./img/sqli.png)

 This is the only query in the entire website that does not use prepared statements.
 The injection can be triggered with `'<payload>;-- -`.
-The paylod below is a boolean basedblind sql injection used to brute force the hex encoded version of the secret.
+The payload below is a boolean-based blind SQL injection used to brute force the hex-encoded version of the secret.

 `HealthyRespect' and (SELECT substr(hex(secret),1,1) FROM Accounts WHERE userName='HealthyRespect') = '4';-- -`

-I scripted this attack with python to automatically extract the secret.
+I scripted this attack with python to automatically extract the `secret`.

 ```python
 import jwt